 Eating disorders are incredibly challenging on their own.
 The majority of the time, however, patients living with an eating disorder have other medical or mental health conditions as well.
-Eating disorders are also common in people who are and those with certain physical health conditions, such as .
+At least 50% and as many as 95% of patients with eating disorders have at least one other mental health diagnosis.
+Eating disorders are also common in people who are neurodivergent and those with certain physical health conditions, such as gastrointestinal disorders.

 Medical professionals refer to these simultaneous diagnoses as “comorbidities.”
 This term can be confusing and even frightening to many people (the word “morbid” tends to evoke strongly negative emotions) so the phrase “co-occurring conditions” is often more useful.